christianhelle/christianhelle.github.io/_posts/2023/2023-02-09-atc-cosmos.md

     CancellationToken cancellationToken = default);
 ```

-When working with large partitions, you might want to parallelize processing of the documents you read from Cosmos DB, and this can be done by streaming a collection of documents instead of individual ones. `ICosmosReader<T>` provides the following methods for batch queries
+When working with very large partitions, you might want to parallelize processing of the documents you read from Cosmos DB, and this can be done by streaming a collection of documents instead of individual ones. `ICosmosReader<T>` provides the following methods for batch queries

 ```cs
 IAsyncEnumerable<IEnumerable<T>> BatchReadAllAsync(